WinPlay02/GitCraft/readme.md

 Usage: gradlew run --args="[Options]"
 Options:
   -h, --help                 Displays this help screen
+      --mappings=<mapping>   Specifies the mappings used to decompile the source tree.
+Mojmaps are selected by default.
+                               Possible values are: mojmap,
+                               fabric_intermediary, yarn
       --min-version=<version>
                              Specify the min. version to decompile.
 Each following version will be decompiled afterwards,